jmzager0110/stats-preview-card-component-main/README.md

 ### What I learned

  - More about FlexBox, the box that flexes!
+ - More ways to handle images, like Filter
- - Using specific tags/attributes for mobile responsiveness in addition to CSS
+ - Using specific tags/attributes for mobile responsiveness in addition to CSS:
+   - Aspect-Ratio
+   - Object-Fit
+   - Media Queries

 TODO: Add fav code snippets
 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.